Police called to loud disturbance at Boris Johnson's million-dollar London home

 Police were called to Boris Johnson's London home in the early hours of this morning after neighbours heard screaming, shouting and banging.

-The neighbours said they heard the noises from the £1 million property that the Tory leadership frontrunner shares with partner Carrie Symonds.
+Neighbours said they heard the noises from the £1 million property the Tory leadership frontrunner shares with partner Carrie Symonds.

-They heard screams followed by sounds of banging and claimed that, at one point, Symonds could be heard shouting "get off me" and "get out of my flat", The Daily Mail reported.
+They heard screams, followed by sounds of banging, and claimed that, at one point, Symonds could be heard shouting "get off me" and "get out of my flat", the Daily Mail reported.

 Johnson, 54, has been in a relationship with Symonds, 31, since last year and they have recently started appearing at public events together.